Granular association rules on two universes with four measures: Related works

 \subsubsection{Separated counting association rules}

 Goethals et al. \cite{Goethals2010Mining} also considered a more specific type of association rules.
 The frequency of a rule is not counted as the number of occurrences in the join of tables.
 Let the database consist tables \texttt{Professor}, \texttt{Course} and \texttt{Student}.
 For one particular kind of courses, the number of professors who teach them and the number of students who study them are counted separately.
-An example of such rule is ``75\% professors named Jan teaches courses with 10 credits, among 30\% of all courses."
+An example of such rule is ``75\% professors named Jan teach courses with 10 credits, among 30\% of all courses."
 Here 75\% is the \emph{confidence} and 30\% is the \emph{relative support}.

 We will call this type of rules \emph{separated counting association rules}.
 Unfortunately, the counting mechanism is limited.
 For example, a professor may teach only one course with 10 credits, or she may teach all courses with 10 credits.
 This type of rules does not contain such information.

-Unfortunately, there are at least two drawbacks of existing relational association rule mining works.
-First, the general relational association rule mining problem usually involves the join operation of multiple data tables \cite{Jensen2000Frequent}.
-When the sizes of these data tables are large, it is simply impossible to join more than two tables.
-Second, as the association rule becomes more complex in the context of RDM, the support and confidence measures are not enough to evaluate the strength of the rule.
+As the association rule becomes more complex in the context of RDM, the support and confidence measures are insufficient to evaluate the strength of the rule.